 - Moon in the sign that rules the part of the body being operated on.
 (Every sign corresponds to a part of the body.
 For example Aries is associated with the head.
 Therefore, Moon in Aries is not the time to operate on the ears, jaw, brain, eyes, head, or face.)

 - Moon in the sign opposite your Sun sign

 - Mars in the sign opposite your Mars sign

 - Moon in a mutable sign— Gemini, Virgo, Sagittarius, Pisces.

 - Unfavorable transits from outer planets to patient’s natal chart.

 - The Moon’s final aspect before going void of course being unfavorable

 - (for cosmetic procedures) Venus in Aries, Virgo, or Scorpio

 About the Scorpio Moon.
-I have read in more than one place that the Scorpio Moon is to be avoided.
-I don’t know where that came from.
-If someone has some research to back up that claim, I would be happy to take a look.
+Someone has been giving people the idea that the Scorpio Moon is to be avoided, presumably because Scorpio is (cue the ominous organ music) the death sign.
+If someone has some actual research to back up that claim, I would be happy to take a look.
 But until I see it, I will continue to maintain that Scorpio is one of the better Moon signs for surgery, as it is a fixed sign.
 In my own research, I have seen plenty of evidence of the power of Mars and Mercury transits, confirmation of potential for problems around the full Moon, but I have never seen a problem with the Scorpio Moon. (unless the Moon was nearly full or accompanied by a bad Mars or Mercury transit!)
-Do with that information what you will.